Javascript is not enabled.

 Heartburn relief tips

-Obesity — particularly when those extra pounds gather around your middle — increases abdominal pressure, upping the chance that stomach acid will be forced up into the esophagus.
-“Weight is the biggest trigger for GERD,” says Rena Yadlapati, M.D., a gastroenterologist and medical director of the Center for Esophageal Diseases at the University of California, San Diego.
+Sometimes it is not just what you eat but how you eat and what you do.
+Check out these tips for taming those searing symptoms.Maintain a healthy weightObesity — particularly when those extra pounds gather around your middle — increases abdominal pressure, upping the chance that stomach acid will be forced up into the esophagus.
+“Weight is the biggest trigger for GERD,” says Dr. Rena Yadlapati, a gastroenterologist and medical director of the Center for Esophageal Diseases at the University of California, San Diego.
 “It’s been shown in studies that weight loss, particularly around the belly, is the most impactful lifestyle intervention for reducing reflux symptoms.”

 Don't slouch when eating

 It may be tempting to settle into the cushions and watch TV while inhaling that plate of buffalo wings.
 But sitting less than straight while you chow down can encourage gastric juices to head in the wrong direction.
 “Liquid and gas want to go to the path of least resistance,” Pichetshote says.
-“If you’re laying down it can easily go up toward your head.
+“If you’re lying down, it can easily go up toward your head.
 If you’re a little more upright, it has to fight gravity to move upward.”
 The same goes for sleeping: Wait at least two to three hours after eating before hitting the sack.

-Avoid overreating and eat slowly
+Avoid overeating and eat slowly

 Overeating is never a good idea.
 When your stomach is distended and bloated, acid can rise back into the esophagus, triggering symptoms.
 But an empty stomach can cause problems, too.
-Go more than three to four hours without a meal or snack, and stomach acid — which would usually be used in the digestive process to break down food — collects.
+Go more than three to four hours without a meal or snack and stomach acid — which would usually be used in the digestive process to break down food — collects.
 Eat smaller meals throughout the day and eat slowly.
 And choose water to wash things down.

 Avoid tight-fitting clothes

-Clothes that are snug around the midsection can constrict the belly area, squeezing your stomach and pushing acid up into the esophagus, says Gulchin Ergun, M.D., a gastroenterology specialist in Houston and professor of medicine in digestive disorders at Houston Methodist Hospital.
+Clothes that are snug around the midsection can constrict the belly area, squeezing your stomach and pushing acid up into the esophagus, says Dr. Gulchin Ergun, a gastroenterology specialist in Houston and professor of medicine in digestive disorders at Houston Methodist Hospital.

 Work out wisely